ADA Employee Coordinator

-Southwest Tech does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
+Southwest Tech does not discriminate on the basis of race, color, national origin, sex, disability, age, sexual orientation, religion, gender identity, or on any other basis that is prohibited by law in its programs and activities.
 The Equal Opportunity/Affirmative Action Officer has been designated to handle inquiries regarding non-discrimination policies.
 Call 800.362.3322, Ext.
 2315 (TDD: 608-822-2072) or write Southwest Tech, 1800 Bronson Blvd., Fennimore, WI 53809.

 View our Equal Opportunity Statement.

 Statement of the Southwest Wisconsin Technical College District Board

 The Southwest Wisconsin Technical College District Board has an established policy intended to bring about equal employment and educational opportunities within this institution.
 The District makes every attempt to stay in compliance with federal, state, and local anti-discrimination and affirmative action laws and executive orders, including Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sec.
 38.23 statutes, Section 504 or the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Civil Rights Act of 1991, the Equal Pay Act of 1973, the Age Discrimination Acts of 1967 and 1975, the Civil Rights Restoration Act of 1987, the Wisconsin Fair Employment law, other appropriate laws and executive orders and/or administrative directives and codes.
 The District has actively worked to promote and implement this policy, and it will continue to reinforce the concept that our educational institution is committed to providing equitable opportunities for all persons.